Adillwma/SDx4/README.md

 - Local processing, no internet connection required, none of your data is sent to any third party.
 - Customisable themes using the comprehensive integrated live theme designer.

-# Behind the scenes goodies (The sauce that makes the magic wheel spin)
+# Behind the scenes (The sauce that makes the magic wheel spin)
 - Incorperates fixed tile processing to allow for large images to be upscaled with low ram usage whilst opperating the upscale model at its optimum input resoloution (if set to 512).
 (Tile size selectable from 128, 256 or 512)
 - Dynamic tileshifting to reduce image edge artifacts, and allow for a more accurate upscale whilst avoiding dark pixel padding or processing non image data.
 - Edge blending methods selectable by user to reduce tile seams.
+[COMING SOON]
 - Haar Cascade face detection to allow for automatic increased processing quality on tiles containing faces.
 - Live preview of the image upscale during processing, each tile is updated in the preview every other iteration.
 - Ability to use the xFormers library to greatly speed up processing given a cuda gpu.